Gman-Superfly/AKIRA/architecture_base/attention/spectral_wormhole/SPECTRAL_WORMHOLE_ATTENTION.md

 *Oscar Goldman, Shogu Research Group @ Datamutant.ai*

-*"The wormhole is not a bridge — it is a question across frequency domains.
+*"The wormhole is not a bridge, it is a question across frequency domains.
 WHAT asks WHERE; WHERE asks WHAT.
 The answer preserves both while informing both."*